Vijay421/team-custom/README.md

 ## NIGHTMODE
-as a extra we have made a nightmode to see the page better when it is dark.
+As an extra we have made a nightmode to see the page better when it is dark.

 ## COMPATIBLE WITH